fazleh2010/multilingual-grammar-generator/README.md

 mvn clean install
 mvn clean package
 ```
-The file (inputConf.json) contains input parameter for the system:
+input_configuration_file: The file (inputConf.json) contains input parameter for the system:
 - languageCode: `en` (English), `de` (German), `it` (Italian), and `es` (Spanish)
 - inputDir: The input directory that contains lemon csv files  that will be processed by QueGG.
 - outputDir: The output directory for the json grammar entry files that are produced by QueGG.